10 Do’s and Don’ts of Humpback Whale Watching

-Did you know that the humpback whales do not feed while they are here in the TCI?
-That means that a mother migrates south, gives birth, supplies milk for her calf and ensures it is strong enough to migrate, and then migrates north again using only her fat reserves.
-If boats are chasing and stressing the whales, they burn excess energy that should be reserved for this important life phase, meaning that chasing the whales could impact the chances of survival of the calf.
+Did you know humpback whales do not feed while here in the TCI?
+That means a mother migrates south, gives birth, supplies milk for her calf, ensures it is strong enough to migrate, and then migrates north again using only her fat reserves.
+If boats are chasing and stressing the whales, they burn excess energy that should be reserved for this important life phase, meaning that chasing the whales could impact the calf’s chances of survival.
 Interactions with whales should be stopped if:

 DO remember that safety (yours and the whales’) is the top priority.

-Always listen to the Captain and boat crew as they will let you know what is safe.
-There are certain situations where it may not be safe to get in the water e.g. a heat rush where a number of males are swimming together and asserting their dominance, or if the conditions are too rough to safely be in the water.
+Always listen to the Captain and boat crew as they will tell you what is safe.
+There are certain situations where it may not be safe to get in the water, e.g., a heat rush where a number of males are swimming together and asserting their dominance, or if the conditions are too rough to safely be in the water.

 DON’T forget that encounters should be led by the whales.

-DO approach slowly and creating as little disturbance as possible
+DO approach slowly and create as little disturbance as possible

-DON’T jump off the boat and swim as fast as you can towards the whales!
+DON’T jump off the boat and swim as fast as you can toward the whales!

-By the time you have the opportunity to get in the water, you’ve probably spent some time allowing the whales to get comfortable with the boat.
-If you jump in and make a lot of noise, you’ll most probably scare the whales and they’ll leave quickly.
-Slide in to the water as quietly as possible from the side or back of the boat once the Captain tells you it is safe to do so.
-Follow your guide in the water and don’t swim past them – they have the experience and know how close you should safely get.
-If you have to swim towards the whales, swim gently on your side so your fins don’t break the surface of the water and don’t use your arms.
-This way you keep noise and splashing to a minimum and it doesn’t scare the whales.
-It’s so easy to get carried away with the excitement of what you’re about to see, but take your time and the encounter will be much more memorable!
+By the time you can get in the water, you’ve probably spent some time allowing the whales to get comfortable with the boat.
+If you jump in and make a lot of noise, you’ll most probably scare the whales, and they’ll leave quickly.
+Slide into the water as quietly as possible from the side or back of the boat once the Captain tells you it is safe to do so.
+Follow your guide in the water and don’t swim past them – they have the experience, and know-how close you should safely get.
+If you have to swim towards the whales, swim gently on your side, so your fins don’t break the surface of the water, and don’t use your arms.
+This way, you keep noise and splashing to a minimum, and it doesn’t scare the whales.
+It’s so easy to get carried away with the excitement of what you’re about to see, but take your time, and the encounter will be much more memorable!

 DO take it all in

-be in the moment and don’t just focus on the GoPro video you’re trying to get as you might miss the magic completely.
+Be in the moment, and don’t just focus on the GoPro video you’re trying to get, as you might miss the magic completely.
 If you’ve chosen a reputable company to go out with, they will most like be taking videos that they can share with you after the trip so you can spend your time enjoying the encounter.
-Check with the company first and see what their policy is regarding videos and sharing of footage.
+Check with the company first and see their policy regarding videos and sharing of footage.